The New Colossus

 Personification

 The personification of the Statue of Liberty is central to the poem’s effectiveness.
-The statue “cries,” “commands,” and “lifts her lamp,” giving her a voice and agency.
-This personification allows the reader to connect with the statue on a more personal level.
+The statue is given human qualities and agency: she “cries,” “commands,” and “lifts her lamp.”
+This personification allows the reader to connect with the statue on a deeply personal and empathetic level, transforming a static monument into a living, compassionate entity that speaks directly to the world.

 Sonnet Form

-“The New Colossus” is a Petrarchan sonnet, a fourteen‑line poem with a specific rhyme scheme (ABBAABBA CDCDCD).
-This traditional form lends a sense of dignity and timelessness to the poem.
-The sonnet form also allows Lazarus to present a complex argument in a concise and structured manner.
+“The New Colossus” is a Petrarchan sonnet, a fourteen‑line poem structured with an octave (eight lines) and a sestet (six lines).
+It follows a specific rhyme scheme, typically ABBAABBA for the octave and CDECDE or CDCDCD for the sestet.
+This traditional poetic form lends a sense of dignity, gravitas, and timelessness to the poem’s message.
+The sonnet’s structure allows Lazarus to present a complex argument in a concise and impactful manner, with the volta (turn in thought) often occurring between the octave and sestet, shifting from the contrast with the old colossus to the statue’s direct declaration.